Listen: From Bowling for Soup and Reel Big Fish to 21 Savage, here’s a playlist of songs by musicians playing in Seattle July 19-25

 Bowling for Soup and Reel Big Fish, 7:30 p.m.
 Sunday, July 21, at The Showbox.
 These two punk bands are joining forces for a tour of punk fans’ dreams.
 Reel Big Fish formed in California in 1991 and has released nine studio albums since.
 The band has gone through many lineup changes over their 28 year-run but still continues to make music.
 Their latest release was 2018’s “Life Sucks … Let’s Dance!”
 Bowling for Soup formed in 1994 and is celebrating 25 years together.
 The band has released 10 studio albums and has also recorded many covers, including Modern English’s “I Melt With You” and Fountains of Wayne’s “Stacy’s Mom.”
 Their latest original release was the 2016 album “Drunk Dynasty.”
 The tour is only hitting a limited number of North American cities, so if this is a show you’ve always wanted to see, be sure to get your tickets.

 21 Savage, 8 p.m.
 Thursday, July 25, at WaMu Theater.
 This Atlanta-based rapper is coming to Seattle for his “I Am > I Was” (I Am Greater Than I Was) tour in support of his latest album of the same name.
 Born Shéyaa Bin Abraham-Joseph, Savage found success with his feature on Post Malone’s single “Rockstar,” which earned him his first No. 1 song, as well as Billboard and MTV Video Music awards.
-“I Am > I was” is the rappers second solo studio album following 2017’s “Issa Album,” which featured the hit single “Bank Account.”
+“I Am > I was” is the rapper’s second solo studio album following 2017’s “Issa Album,” which featured the hit single “Bank Account.”
 Savage also released the collaborative album “Without Warning” with Offset and Metroboomin in 2017.
 This show is a great choice for rap and trap fans.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: Correction: This Is The Kit and Ings will be playing at Ballard Homestead on Sat.
-July 20, not Fremont Abbey.